-In its assessment of the recoverable amounts of the groups of CGUs, the Company performed a sensitivity analysis of key assumptions used in the testing: discount rates, EBITDA growth and revenue growth.
-The results of the sensitivity analysis show that the majority of the CGU's would not be sensitive to a reasonable change in key assumptions used to determine the recoverable amount and would not cause the carrying amount of those CGU's or group of CGUs to exceed their recoverable amounts.
-Certain CGU's included in the BC Community Media Group would be sensitive.
+In its assessment of the recoverable amounts of the groups of CGUs, the Company performed a sensitivity analysis of key assumptions used in the impairment testing models, being: discount rates, forecasted EBITDA growth and annual growth rates.
+The results of the sensitivity analysis show that some of the CGU's remain sensitive to a reasonable change in underlying significant assumptions.
+The Commodity Information group of CGUs remain sensitive to forecasted EBITDA, annual growth rates and discount rate.
+Certain CGUs within the BC Community group remain sensitive to changes in royalty rates and discount rates.